-- As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order. - 10.
-Further to our comments in Annexure I, as required by Section 143(3) of the Act, we report that: - we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b. in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c. the standalone financial statements dealt with by this report are in agreement with the books of account; - d. in our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended); - e. on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2016 from being appointed as a director in terms of Section 164(2) of the Act;
+- 9. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order. - 10.
+Further to our comments in Annexure I, as required by Section 143(3) of the Act, we report that: - a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b. in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c the standalone financial statements dealt with by this report are in agreement with the books of account; - d. in our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended); - e. on the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2016 from being appointed as a director in terms of Section 164(2) of the Act:

-- f. we have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as of 31 March 2016 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date and our report dated 25 May, 2016 as per Annexure II expressed ungualified opinion; and - g. with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i. as detailed in Note 36 to the standalone financial statements, the Company has disclosed the impact of pending litigations on its standalone financial position; - ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; and; - iii. there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.
+- f. we have also audited the internal financial controls over financial reporting (IFCoFR) of the Company as of 31 March 2016 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date and our report dated 25 May, 2016 as per Annexure II expressed unqualified opinion; and - g. with respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - as detailed in Note 36 to the standalone financial statements, the Company has disclosed the impact of pending litigations on its standalone financial position; - ii. the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; and; - iii. there were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-(Formerly Walker, Chandiok & Co) Chartered Accountants Firm's Registration No.: 001076N/N500013 of even date to the members of SITI Cable Network Limited, on the financial statements for the year ended 31 March 2016
+(Formerly Walker, Chandiok & Co) Chartered Accountants

+Firm's Registration No.: 001076N/N500013

-Place: New Delhi Date: 25 May , 2016
+Place: New Delhi Date: 25 May, 2016